 Noctilucent clouds are beautiful, eerie looking clouds that form high up in our atmosphere.
-They are rare, only available in the summer months and seen during twilight hours.
+They were rare but observations seem to be increasing.
+Only available in the summer months and seen during twilight hours.
 They can only be observed at higher latitudes, which does include the UK.
 These mysterious, “night-shining” clouds are elusive, yet they do usually appear each year.
 To catch sight of them, conditions need to be right and you need to be awake at slightly odd times to see them, late or early in the day.

 They look like white or silver, even blue waves or wisps.
 Because they are so high up, they catch the sun's rays when the lower atmosphere and ground level is in near darkness.
 The usual season for spotting noctilucent clouds is later in May and through June, July and well into August.
 It's starting now.

 “Clouds resembling wispy Cirrus, but usually with a bluish or silvery colour; they stand out against the dark night sky well past summer sunset because they are in the mesosphere.”
 WMO Cloud Atlas

 These clouds are much higher than our usual everyday weather clouds which occur in the lowest section of our atmosphere, the troposphere.
 The name Noctilucent is linked to the Latin for night-shining and that is what is unusual about them, that they are lit up at night.
 NoctiLucent Clouds can be abbreviated to NLCs.
 They are also called Polar Mesospheric Clouds (PMCs), when looking from space.

 In-between is the Stratosphere, a key area for Sudden Stratospheric Warming (SSW) which led to the Beast from the East snow event in 2018 and can also produce other special rare clouds known as Nacreous Clouds.
 These NLCs are much higher.